1. PERSONAL FINANCE

 “Always pay your credit card bill in full and on time.”

-Reid Levin, Sr Social Media Manager
+Reid Levin, Senior Social Media Manager

 Mindful Spending

 “Earn before you spend.
-Don't buy on impulse and learn to make money work for you, not the other way around.”
+Don't buy on impulse, and learn to make money work for you, not the other way around.”

 Jessica Graham, Social Media Manager

 The 1% spending rule can help impulsive spenders stay on track.
 Under this rule, you have to wait a day on any purchase costing 1% or more of your annual gross income.
-If you earn $50,000 a year, for instance, and fall in love with a $500 watch, you can’t have it – at least not for a day.
+If you earn $50,000 a year, for instance, and fall in love with a $500 watch, you can’t have it—at least, not for a day.

 And Finally…